Why employers and schools request MCs

 If in doubt, head to the nearest clinic or emergency department immediately.

+No. MCs are not for sale.
+Attempting to purchase or alter a certificate is considered forgery.
 Doctors will only issue MCs after a consultation and a documented clinical assessment.
-Notably, taking repeated MCs may signal an unresolved condition.
-Our doctors will review your history, recommend further tests, or arrange a in-clinic review if the pattern suggests something more serious.
+Taking repeated MCs may signal an unresolved condition — we will review your history, recommend further tests, or arrange an in-clinic review if the pattern suggests something more serious.

 Yes.
 If the doctor deems you fit for partial duties, they can document light-duty or excuse-from-PE instructions in the medical certificate.